Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 8 hours
 Requires language proficiency in DrowYou transform up to two ordinary spiders within 1 *(1.5m)* of you into Dire Widows, which appear in unoccupied spaces within 3 *(4.5m)* of you.
 The spiders act on your Initiative in combat and under your telepathic control.
 When the spell ends, the spiders return to their original size and disposition.
-At Higher Levels. he forms your spiders can take change when cast with higher slot levels.
+**Using a Higher-Level Spell Slot.** he forms your spiders can take change when cast with higher slot levels.
 At level 5+, they can be Deathleapers At level 7+, they can be Feyspitters.
 At level 8+, they can be Blade Spiders.
 At level 9, they can be Giant Spiders.
 - **Classes**: Druid, Rangerr, Warlock
 *(Source: CS)*